yxj0312/react-redux-tutorial/README.md

 ### Redux middleware

 A Redux middleware is a function that is able to intercept, and act accordingly, our actions, before they reach the reducer.

+#### Benefits from using a Redux middleware

+- most of the logic can live outside the UI library

+- middleware become reusable pieces of logic, easy to reason about

+- middleware can be tested in isolation

+### asynchronous actions

+Dispatching an action is synchronous.

+Suppose we want to fetch data from an API.
+In React you would put a call in componentDidMount and call it a day.
+But how about Redux?

+ "Error: Actions must be plain objects.
+Use custom middleware for async actions".
+We cannot call Fetch from within an action creator in Redux.

+That's because Redux is expecting objects as actions, but we're trying to return a Promise.

+### Asynchronous actions in Redux with Redux Thunk

+With redux-thunk (it's a middleware) we can overcome the problem and return functions from action creators.
+This way we can call APIs, delay the dispatch of an action, and more.